 Active: 2015 - Present

 In the modern world of 'gegenpress' and 'tiki-taka' football, it's become more imperative than ever to have a glue that knits midfield into attack.
-And if you want the best the Premier League has to offer of doing that, at the time of writing at least, than you need look no further than
+And if you want one of the best the Premier League has ever had to offer of doing that, look no further than Liverpool striker Roberto Firmino.

 32. Dion Dublin